-- 1. The Parties shall support inclusive and equitable access to quality education at primary, secondary, tertiary levels, as well as early childhood care, technical and vocational education and training.
+- The Parties shall support inclusive and equitable access to quality education at primary, secondary, tertiary levels, as well as early childhood care, technical and vocational education and training, taking into consideration their relevant policy frameworks, including the Pacific Regional Education Framework (PacREF).
 They shall promote the development of digital literacy and skills.
-They shall pay special attention to women and girls, marginalised and vulnerable groups, including persons with disabilities.
-[The Parties shall also take into account, in the formulation of support to programmes and actions for quality education, the principles identified in the Pacific Regional Education Framework (PacREF)]. - 2.
-The Parties shall take measures to improve the quality of formal and non-formal learning, support skills development through technical and vocational education and training, with a view to increasing the number of highly educated and skilled workers matching labour market needs and opportunities. - 3.
-The Parties shall promote initiatives that encourage and enable the development and wider use of science, technology, engineering and mathematics (STEM). - 4.
-The Parties shall endeavor to improve infrastructure and equipment of education centres.
+They shall pay special attention to women and girls, marginalised and vulnerable groups, including persons with disabilities. - The Parties shall take measures to improve the quality of formal and non-formal learning, support skills development through technical and vocational education and training, with a view to increasing the number of highly educated and skilled workers matching labour market needs and opportunities. - The Parties shall promote initiatives that encourage and enable the development and wider use of science, technology, engineering and mathematics (STEM). - 4.
+The Parties shall endeavour to improve infrastructure and equipment of education centres.
 They shall improve the quality of education through evidence-based policies, curriculum development and enhanced quality of teacher training and professional development.